EKaizen2/ML_RL_Agent_Assignment/README.md

 ReadME.txt: Contains list of all files submitted and the use of each

+Makefile: This is a file for building a python virtual environment on certain listed libraries in the requirments document.
+This is to set up an environment with the necessary modules to run this project.

 ExecutionSkeleton.py: Skeleton code provided

 FourRooms.py: Function file which contains the environment and the methods of the environment